Phoenix124/WebCRUD/README.md

 Used Servlet/JSP API, Hibernate, MySQL

-This webapplication implements crud operations for entities based in database
+This web application implements crud operations for entities based in database